Magnus Haglund

 Magnus Haglund (born 15 April 1973) is a Swedish football coach and former player.
-He is currently the manager of Halmstads BK.
+He is currently unemployed after being sacked at Halmstads BK.
 He has previously managed IF Elfsborg and Lillestrøm SK, having signed a two-year contract starting in January 2012.
 In 2006, he led IF Elfsborg to its first league title in 45 years with Peter Wettergren.